tudelft3d/website/jobs/phdmultiroofs/index.md

 ## What we offer

-* Salary and benefits are in accordance with the Collective Labour Agreement for Dutch Universities.
-The salary is min. €2.872,- to max. € 3.670,- gross per month.
-Besides the salary you also receive an annual holiday payment of 8% and an end of year bonus payment of 8.3%.
+* Salary and benefits are in accordance with the **Collective Labour Agreement for Dutch Universities**.
+The gross monthly salary ranges from **€2,872 to €3,670**, accompanied by an **8% annual holiday allowance** and an **8.3% end-of-year bonus**.
-* The position has a fixed-term contract of 4 years.
+* The position is offered on **a fixed-term, four-year contract**.
-* As a PhD candidate you will be enrolled in the TU Delft Graduate School.
-The TU Delft Graduate School provides an inspiring research environment with an excellent team of supervisors, academic staff and a mentor.
-The Doctoral Education Programme is aimed at developing your transferable, discipline-related and research skills.
+* As a PhD candidate, you will join the **TU Delft Graduate School**, benefiting from a dynamic research environment and personal guidance from a team of supervisors, academic staff, and a mentor.
+The **Doctoral Education Programme** is aimed at developing your transferable, domain-specific expertise and research skills.
-* The TU Delft offers a customisable compensation package, a discount on health insurance and sport memberships, and a monthly work costs contribution.
-Flexible work schedules can be arranged.
+* The TU Delft offers a customizable compensation package, a discount on health insurance and sport memberships, a monthly work expense contribution and flexible work schedule.
-* For international applicants we offer the Coming to Delft Service and Partner Career Advice to assist you with your relocation.
+* For international applicants  we offer comprehensive relocation support through  the **Coming to Delft Service** and the **Partner Career Advice**.
 An International Children's Centre offers childcare and there is an international primary school.

 ## How to apply